DynamicGenetics/Epicosm_legacy/README.md

 `./epicosm --user_harvest`

 Example iterated harvest in background, with a renewed user_list and taking CSV snapshots:
-`nohup ./epicosm --user_harvest --refresh --csv_snapshots --repeat &`### 3 Output and data
+`nohup ./epicosm --user_harvest --refresh --csv_snapshots --repeat &`

-If you are running sentiment analysis with `epicosm_nlp`, please specify with the following flags:
+Once you have a database with tweets, you can apply sentiment analysis to each document and insert the result into MongoDB.
+If you are running sentiment analysis with `epicosm_nlp` executables or `epicosm_nlp.py`, please specify the following flags:

 `--insert_groundtruth` Provide a file of groundtruth values called 'groundtruth.csv' and insert these into the local database.